qouteall/qouteall-blog/blog/Cognitive-biases.md

 >
 > \- _Skin in the game_

-Note that the above quote just talks about a hypothetical scenario and should not be simplified to tell that the unprofessional-looking ones are always better.
+Note that the above quote should NOT be simplified to tell that "the unprofessional-looking ones are always better".
+It depends on exact case.

 ### Gambler's fallacy